manci5/HomeBridge/README.md

 # Raspberry Pi

 Instead of just running some programs, you can make your own Java program that will take arguments and do something with them.
-For example, you can make a Java app called "Bulby.jar" which will use gpio commands such as "gpio pwm pin value" to adjust the brightness of an LED pin.
+For example, you can make a Java app called "Bulby.jar" which will execute gpio commands such as "gpio pwm pin value" to adjust the brightness of an LED pin.

-For example,when creating a new accessory and setting the command which will be executed when user changes brightness, you type this:
+To supply Bulby.jar with the brightness value, you type this:

 ![alt tag](http://i.imgur.com/ci4NLNh.png)

+For a thermostat, use #TEMPERATURE#.

 # Updating HomeBridge